Why perennials?

 Painted Trillium

-Painted trillium makes for a good hanging basket perennial because it's small enough to fit.
-It also has beautiful detail that is best up close.
+Painted trillium makes for a good hanging basket perennial because it's small enough to fit anywhere.
+Its flowers also have beautiful details.
 Painted trillium is low maintenance and easy to grow.

 Sun exposure: Full shade